List of endangered species in Vietnam

 The following is a list of endangered species inhabiting Vietnam.

 Annam chorus frog (Microhyla annamensis)

-The Annam chorus frog is an endangered frog native to Vietnam, a frog in the family Microhylidae found in Cambodia, Laos, Thailand, and Vietnam.
+The Annam chorus frog is an endangered frog of the family Microhylidae, found in Cambodia, Laos, Thailand, and Vietnam.

 Banded eagle ray (Aetomylaeus nichofii)

 Banded eagle rays are widespread but vulnerable.
 They live in the open ocean, coral reefs, and shallow seas.

+Bengal slow loris (Nycticebus bengalensis)

+The Bengal slow loris is a nocturnal and arboreal primate that lives in both evergreen and deciduous forests.
+It is listed as endangered on the IUCN Red List.
+Threats to this species include habitat loss (largely through illegal logging) and poaching (for bushmeat, Traditional Chinese medicine, and the exotic pet trade).
+It is commonly sold in local animal markets.

 Black-crested gibbon (Nomascus concolor)

-All black, adult females vary from yellow and beige to orange-yellow and usually have dark hair on the chest or belly; infants are yellow with no tails and long arms.
-Pressure from hunters is blamed for the apes effectively losing their voices.
-Researchers have been unable to identify the Bac Kan group as they have stopped their signature early morning songs.
-Males and females sing complex harmonies to mate and to mark territory.
+The black-crested gibbon is listed as critically endangered on the IUCN Red List, with a total estimated population of 1300 to 2000 individuals remaining in the wild.
+Major threats to this species include habitat loss (due to deforestation for agriculture/logging) and poaching (for bushmeat and the exotic pet trade).
+These factors are causing fragmentation of their territories and a decline in their population.
+The species is found in two protected areas of Vietnam: the Mu Cang Chai Species and Habitat Conservation Area in Yên Bái province, and the Hoàng Liên-Văn Bàn Nature Reserve in Lào Cai province.
+The current population in Vietnam is only 64 - 70 individuals in 22 - 25 groups.
+These populations have been monitored since 2001 and have declined despite conservation interventions.

 Delacour's langur (Trachypithecus delacouri)

 A type of leaf-eating langur that has an unusually long and bushy tail with white hips.
 It is also one of the most endangered primates in the world.
 Only about 300 Delacour's langurs are alive today, and experts fear they could be completely extinct if the current rate of decline continues.
 The monkeys are being pushed to the brink by hunting for the Chinese traditional medicine trade.
 Hunting has forced the animal into a few extreme strongholds, where steep limestone cliffs grant a little protection from poachers.